Learn about copyright and how it affects members of our academic community.

 The information presented on these pages is intended as advice for staff and students of the University of Otago and is not a substitute for the advice of a qualified legal professional.

-The University's terms of use for this web site are available elsewhere.
+Familiarise yourself with the University's terms of use for this web site

-Find out about the basic principles behind copyright and how it works in the Otago context in this introductory video.
+Find out about the basic principles behind copyright and how it works in the University of Otago context.

-eReserve and what you can copy for students in hard copy and on Blackboard / Moodle
+Get more information on eReserve and what you can copy for students

 Fair dealing is a key concept in copyright law.
 It allows any person to use copyrighted material in certain ways where you would otherwise have to seek the permission of the copyright holder.